Hermitian Matrix Function Synthesis without Block-Encoding: Domains of practical applicability

-In general, computing matrix square roots can be highly challenging and, in the worst case, even infeasible in practice—this difficulty persists even when the original matrix is sparse.
-However, the situation here is more favorable: since \(A\) is Hermitian, the operator \(I - A^2\) is also Hermitian.
+While the algorithm helps in synthesizing polynomials of a class of matrices that naturally decompose into a sum of unitaries, its applicability extends further.
+Note that the unitary operator $U$ in the symmetric expansion are expressible as $ U = A + i\sqrt{I - A^2}$ whose Hermitian conjugate is $U^\dagger = A - i\sqrt{I - A^2}$.
+Computing matrix square roots can be highly challenging and, in the worst case, even infeasible in practice—this difficulty persists even when the original matrix is sparse.
+However, the situation here leads to a more favorable setting: since \(A\) is Hermitian, the operator \(I - A^2\) is also Hermitian.
 Consequently, \(I - A^2\) admits a complete set of orthonormal eigenvectors with real eigenvalues.
 The square root operation then reduces to applying $ \sqrt{\,1 - \lambda_i^2\,} $ to each eigenvalue \(\lambda_i\).
 This procedure is straightforward whenever the spectrum of \(A\) is known or bounded.
 Therefore, unlike the general case where matrix square roots may be problematic, the Hermitian structure ensures that the square root implementation here remains tractable and well-behaved.

 On the other hand, there exist many practical settings in which the implementation of the square root is efficient.
 In particular, this occurs when \(A\) is a sparse Hermitian matrix with a bounded spectrum, or when \(A\) arises from structured operators such as graph Laplacians or Hamiltonians with known eigenstructure~\cite{mahasinghe2016toeplitz,zhou2017circulant,mahasinghe2019vibration}.

-Moreover, when \(A\) is sparse with non--negative entries concentrated near the main diagonal, the sparsity pattern of \(\sqrt{I - A^2}\) is often preserved.
-Consequently, our circuit offers a distinct advantage for polynomial synthesis in the case of tridiagonal Hermitian matrices, where both structure and sparsity can be exploited to achieve efficient implementation.
+For structured Hermitian matrices such as tridiagonal operators, there exist numerically efficient algorithms to apply functions of the form \(f(I - A^{2})\), including \(f(x) = \sqrt{x}\), to vectors, without forming the full dense matrix \(\sqrt{I - A^{2}}\).
+This makes the corresponding unitary operator $ U = A + i\sqrt{I - A^{2}} $ practically accessible in such structured settings.

 It is noteworthy that graph Laplacians form a natural class of Hermitian matrices where the square root implementation is particularly efficient.
 By construction, Laplacians are sparse with non--negative entries concentrated near the diagonal, and their spectral properties are well understood: eigenvalues are non--negative and often clustered according to graph structure.
 As a result, the operator $I - A^2$ inherits sparsity and positivity, and its square root reduces to applying $\sqrt{1 - \lambda_i^2}$ to each eigenvalue $\lambda_i$.
 This spectral tractability makes graph Laplacians especially suitable for our circuit, since polynomial synthesis can exploit both sparsity and spectral bounds to achieve efficient implementation.